 All of these colors apply to the feral cats in the Warriors series.
 For example, Fireheart is an orange tabby tom, while Graystripe is a light gray tabby tom.
-Essentially, the warrior cats, as feral cats, have naturally found pelt colors.
+Essentially, the warrior cats, like feral cats, have naturally found pelt colors.

 Warrior cats are the size of your average house cat; however, if you know someone with cats (or own cats yourself), you know that some cats are larger than others.
 The difference can be food-related; a malnourished kitten will have less potential to grow while it is young.
-However, the size can also be due to genetics.
+However, size can also be due to genetics.
 Some cats are simply larger than others, and give birth to larger kittens.
 Furthermore, male cats tend to be larger than females.
 For instance, Tigerstar is a very large, muscular dark brown tabby tom with immense paws.
 Bluestar, on the other hand, is a lean and compact blue-gray cat with a long sleek tail.
 Tigerstar, in comparison to Bluestar, is a much bigger cat.

 To roleplay as a cat from the Warriors book series, your character will need to have these attributes of the typical house cat.
 As long as your cat's pelt is a mixture of natural colors and the size acceptable by domestic cat standards, your character should be acceptable.

-If you want to give your cat extra originality, you can add markings or wounds; they might have a heart-shaped white spot behind their left ear, or have a shorter tail due to a fight or accident.
-Character flaws give your cat more background and personality; think about Cinderpelt, whose injured leg kept her from becoming a warrior and led her to being a medicine cat instead.
+If you want to give your cat extra originality, you can add markings or wounds; they might have a heart-shaped white spot behind their left ear or have a shorter tail due to a fight or accident.
+Character flaws give your cat more background and personality; think about Cinderpelt, whose injured leg kept her from becoming a warrior and led her to be a medicine cat instead.
 Had she not been crippled, it is likely she would have eventually been raised as a ThunderClan warrior.

 In fiction, canon is the conceptual material accepted as "official" in a fictional universe's fan base.— Wikipedia

 Above all, you need to follow the rules set by the leader of the roleplay.
 Whether your Warriors roleplay takes place in a forum, by email or by instant messenger or more, the creator of a roleplay usually sets down rules to follow in making and roleplaying your character.
-Unless the Warriors roleplay is non-canon, your cat will only be allowed to have natural colors and markings.
+Unless the roleplay is non-canon, your cat will only be allowed to have natural colors and markings.

 Background: The Four Clans